buiTannn/Fire_Detection/README.md

-# 🔥 Fire Detection Using IoT and AI
+# Fire Detection Using IoT and AI

 An intelligent fire detection system that combines ESP32 hardware with physical sensors (temperature, smoke, flame) and AI (YOLOv8) for real-time fire detection from camera images with instant alerts.

-## 🏗️ System Architecture
+## 🏗System Architecture

 ```
 ESP32 (Sensor Hub)